ayedel123/LinuxMonitoring-v1.0/README.md

 The door opened and, after a short conversation, you handed the inexperienced sysadmin a flash drive with the scripts.
 You said goodbye and were about to leave when you remembered an important detail.

-`-` Oh, I completely forgot to ask.
-What's your name?
+`-` Oh, I completely forgot.
+I'am John by the way.
+And what's your name?

 `-` Sebastian.

-💡 [Tap here](https://forms.yandex.ru/u/6357f484068ff03389ed9b96/) **to leave your feedback on the project**.
+💡 [Tap here](https://forms.yandex.ru/cloud/6418187c73cee70bbf478995/) **to leave your feedback on the project**.
 Pedago Team really tries to make your educational experience better.